KLPac Orchestra

 The Kuala Lumpur Performing Arts Centre Orchestra (KLPac Orchestra), founded in 2006, is the resident orchestra of the Kuala Lumpur Performing Arts Centre in Kuala Lumpur, Malaysia.
 It is formerly known as KLPac Sinfonietta until 2008.

 KLPac orchestra was formed to cater for the growing number of classically trained music students and amateurs in Malaysia.
-The first auditions were held in October 2006, opened to a wide range musicians, from students, music teachers as well as professional musicians.
+The first auditions were held in October 2006, opened to a wide range of musicians, from students, music teachers as well as professionals.
 The orchestra made its debut concert, "Candlelight Christmas" in December 2006 conducted by its first conductor, Brian Tan, accompanied by the guest choir, La Voce.